* Asian shares ease, U.S. stock futures down 0.5 pct

-TOKYO, June 25 (Reuters) - Global share prices fell on Monday on escalating trade tensions between the United States and major economies while crude oil prices gave up some of the hefty gains made after major oil exporters agreed to a modest increase in production.
+TOKYO, June 25 (Reuters) - Asian shares fell on Monday on escalating trade tensions between the United States and major economies while oil prices gave up some of their hefty gains made after major oil producers agreed to a modest increase in production.

-In Asia, S&P500 mini futures eased as much as 0.6 percent while MSCI's broadest index of Asia-Pacific shares outside Japan fell 0.95 percent to 6 1/2-month lows.
-Japan's Nikkei lost 0.8 percent.
+S&P500 mini futures eased as much as 0.6 percent in early trade while MSCI's broadest index of Asia-Pacific shares outside Japan fell 0.25 percent.
+Japan's Nikkei lost 0.4 percent.

-The Wall Street Journal reported that U.S. President Donald Trump plans to bar many Chinese companies from investing in U.S. technology firms and block additional technology exports to China.
+The falls were triggered by a report from the Wall Street Journal that U.S. President Donald Trump plans to bar many Chinese companies from investing in U.S. technology firms and block additional technology exports to China.

 "Until last week, there was vague optimism that we can muddle through this.
 But now it looks like, unless the U.S. lays down its arms, things will be getting more chaotic," said Hirokazu Kabeya, chief global strategist at Daiwa Securities.

 As the threat of a full-blown trade war has become all the more real, MSCI's gauge of stocks across the globe has fallen in five of the last six weeks, including last week, when it declined one percent - its biggest weekly drop in three months.

 Chinese shares were among the biggest losers, tumbling 3.7 percent last week, as Trump put the heat on Beijing, threatening to hit $200 billion of Chinese imports with 10 percent tariffs.

 Policy makers in China moved fast to temper any potential economic drag from the trade dispute with the United States, with China's central bank on Sunday saying it would cut the amount of cash that some banks must hold as reserves by 50 basis points (bps).